It's important to consider the financial costs of studying overseas. These costs vary depending on the destination and your lifestyle.

 Victoria Abroad receives additional funding from the Australian Government to support overseas study.
 If you apply for the following opportunities, you will be automatically considered for this funding.

-- China: 3 x $5,000 Endeavour Australia Cheung Kong Student Exchange scholarship
+- China and Hong Kong: 2 x $5,000 Endeavour Australia Cheung Kong Student Exchange scholarship

 - Mexico: 2 x $5,000 ISEP scholarship